-Taking damage in place of another character is not enough and does not count as self-sacrifice; the character must be in real danger of dying.
-They must be at least reduced to low negative hit points, if not almost outright slain.
+Taking damage in place of another character is not enough and does not count as self sacrifice; the character must be in real danger of dying.
+They must expect to be reduced to negative hit points, if not almost outright slain.